 Cool, you say, I’m in, but….where do I start?
 I suggest that you have a minimum of 2 years of experience in an org as an administrator or as a consultant before taking on PDI.
 Additionally, I would recommend you have the Administrator and Platform App Builder certificates.

 The first order of business when starting your journey to PD1, is to review the exam guide and familiarize yourself with the topics and weightings.

 If you feel comfortable with the first layer of declarative capabilities, then build on this.

 Besides Women Code Heroes, I also suggest David Liu’s Apex Academy as a starting point.
 You will build your first trigger and gain some confidence.
 Next, check out Trailhead for trails such as Apex Triggers then move on to Trailmixes such as Prepare for your Platform Developer I Certification.

 I successfully used Focus on Force as a study guide and the practice tests also provided insights into how to approach the questions.
-For hands-on experience, I took the topics from the study guide and did a deep dive in Trailhead.
-Additionally, Trailhead Live has PDI topic specific sessions and you can also take a course through Trailhead Academy.
-It is critical to read through the relevant Salesforce Developer Guides (listed on the exam guide).
-Don’t be afraid to dive into these, they are more approachable and understandable then you would anticipate.
+For a hands-on experience, I took the topics from the study guide and did a deep dive into Trailhead.
+Additionally, Trailhead Live has PDI topic-specific sessions and you can also take a course through Trailhead Academy.
+It is critical to read through the relevant Salesforce Developer Guides (listed in the exam guide).
+Don’t be afraid to dive into these, they are more approachable and understandable than you would anticipate.
 Reading through these was the key for me to pass the test on my second try.